 Singapore may well have been designed to suit visiting families.
 Safe, friendly and compact, hi-tech yet exotic, the country is easy to get around and crammed with attractions.
 Holidays there are easy to find – many travel packages wrap Singapore with visits to Malaysia or Indonesia’s Bintan Island – but Singapore works well on its own.
 Explore Holidays showcases the best of Penang, Langkawi and Singapore – including two new options to Singapore’s fabulous Sentosa Island.
-Qantas Holidays offers a Singapore and Sentosa Getaway holiday that allows you to choose you own options and extend your stay.
+Qantas Holidays offers a Singapore and Sentosa Getaway holiday that allows you to choose your own options and extend your stay.
 Creative Holidays runs trips to Singapore in connection with SuperStar Gemini cruises, or on its own.

 Singapore’s clean and efficient MRT (Mass Rapid Transit) subway ties in well with its SBS bus network.
 Some 2400 public transport buses run 192 routes.
 Shopping – for adults and for kids – is justly renowned.
 Be warned, Singapore offers no fewer than four Toys R Us stores!
 Wherever you head, you’ll have no trouble with food.
 Dining is diverse and delicious – everything from cheeseburgers to traditional Malay fare like nasi padang (rice served with vegetables and fish, chicken or eggs).

 Another big hit with kids is the Night Safari, next to Singapore Zoo.
 Once again, you can choose between walking or the easy option – a tram ride.
-Either way, you’re venturing among 900 animals (135 different species) spread around eight zones designed to resemble separate geographic regions.
-Giraffes, fishing cats, tapirs, lions, tigers, rhinos, even bongos (a type of forest antelope), live here.
+Either way, you’re venturing among 2500 animals (135 different species) spread around eight zones designed to resemble separate geographic regions.
+Giraffes, fishing cats, tapirs, lions, tigers, rhinos, even bongos (a type of forest antelope), all live here.
 When you hear the strange and melancholy rising whoop of the striped hyena, you are not listening to a recording.
 To get there, catch the MRT to Choa Chu Kang Station (NS4), then board SMRT Bus 927 to the zoo.
 Or take the MRT to Ang Mo Kio Station (NS16), then board SBS bus 138.

 Singapore Science Centre is a whiz-bang wonder.
 Children just love its interactive nature.
 Over 850 exhibits include 35 sculptures and displays in a garden setting.
 Don’t miss the Omni-Theatre with its virtual voyage simulation experience.
 Reach the Science Centre by catching the MRT to Jurong East Station (EW24/NS1) then SBS bus 335.

-Sentosa, in Malay, means Isle of Tranquillity.
+Sentosa, in Malay, means 'peace and tranquility'.
 This is Singapore’s pleasure island, easily accessible via a causeway from the main island.
-Waking up in a Sentosa hotel and looking out your window at sunrise is an enchantment as you gaze at palm trees, little manmade islands, an aquamarine sea and ships of all nations anchored off Singapore.
-Underwater World on Sentosa includes an 83-metre long tunnel you can stroll through while schools of fish, eagle rays and sharks glide all round.
-Fort Siloso, built by the British in the 1880s, offers underground tunnels, artillery nests and bunkers.
+Waking up in a Sentosa hotel and looking out your window at the sunrise is an enchantment as you gaze at palm trees, little man-made islands, an aquamarine sea and ships of all nations anchored off the coast of Singapore.
+Underwater World on Sentosa includes an 83-metre long tunnel you can stroll through while schools of fish, eagle rays and sharks glide all round you.
+Fort Siloso, a fort built by the British in the 1880s and now a restored military museum, offers underground tunnels, artillery nests and bunkers for public viewing.
 Butterfly Park and Insect Kingdom is another Sentosa winner.
 Sigh at exquisite butterflies like Rajah Brooke’s Birdwing – considered by many butterfly fanciers to be the world’s most beautiful species.
 Then confront rhino beetles, giant spiders and other creepy-crawlies in a 70-metre-long cave, guided by fireflies.
 Screech!
 You can touch giant scorpions, beetles and stick insects.
 Not for everyone, but a lot